What are they even?

 Probiotics are best taken with a meal or just after a meal.
 That way they get to their destination better.

 Probiotics are considered safe for most people.
 Check with your doctor if you are immuno-compromised before taking probiotics.
 Some side effects that people can experience with probiotics are bloating and farting.

 Ask someone in a health food store for help with buying probiotics if you are braving this alone.
 You don’t want to spend money on them if it is not going to benefit your condition.
 Get the probiotic that has been studied for the specific condition you have, not a multi-strain one.
 Multi-strain probiotics can be helpful for general wellbeing.

 That is the low down on probiotics I hope that has given you some information on how you can improve your health.

-For more information on probiotics I invite you to sign up for a free 15 minute call.
+For more information on probiotics I invite you to sign up for a free 15 minute GUT HEALTH ASSESSMENT.